TerrenceHung/CSCD27-F16/assignments/03/README.md

 Challenge #7 reads an input from the command line and asks the user for a password.
 If the password is correct, the program will execute the command given at the command line.
 Rather than trying to crack the password (it is a strong password), use your hacking skills to bypass the authentication and execute any arbitrary command.

-- Compile: `gcc challenge7.c -o challenge7 -m32 -fno-stack-protector -z execstack -lcrypt`
+- Compile: `gcc challenge7.c -o challenge7 -m32 -fno-stack-protector -lcrypt`
 - Attack: `python attack7.py | ./challenge7 bash`

 ### Challenge 8 [30 bonus points]: Remote code execution via a reverse shell